alex137/state-transfer-protocol/README.md

 ---

+## Why STP exists

+Many systems need to share or synchronize **state changes** (tables, mappings, approval lists, subscriptions, routing entries, etc.) without:

+- building a bespoke “delta sync” API for every endpoint,
+- transferring the full dataset repeatedly,
+- relying on a shared broker or database,
+- losing updates during outages,
+- or sacrificing auditability.

+STP defines a simple, inspectable, cacheable convention for doing this over HTTP.

+---

 ## Why STP (vs JSON polling)

 **JSON polling is expensive and ambiguous:**
-- forces full-state downloads or ad‑hoc “since” logic
+- forces full-state downloads or ad-hoc “since” logic
 - hard to audit (no canonical ordering)
 - easy to lose updates during outages
-- encourages per-API bespoke schemas and libraries
+- encourages one-off schemas and libraries

 **STP is minimal but complete:**
 - **Incremental replication:** `since_id=N` yields only new rows
-- **Auditable change log:** monotonic `SeqNo` provides integrity and replay
+- **Auditable ordering:** monotonic `SeqNo` provides integrity and replay
 - **Gap recovery:** reconnect with last seen `SeqNo`
 - **Idempotent by design:** duplicates are harmless
 - **Composable:** works with long-poll, caches, CDNs, or any transport layer
-- **Easy to implement:** can be served by any web server + datastore
+- **Easy to implement:** any web server + datastore can serve STP tables

 ---

+## STP vs Kafka (and other message buses)

+Kafka, NATS, and similar systems are excellent for **high-throughput event streaming** inside a single organization or tightly coordinated environment.
+If you can run a broker cluster, they provide durability, ordering guarantees, and rich tooling.

+STP solves a different problem: **auditable incremental state transfer across independent systems using only HTTP**.
+It is designed for environments where participants:

+- do **not** share infrastructure,
+- cannot assume a common broker,
+- need **pull-based replay** (`since_id`) and idempotency,
+- want a protocol that works over the public internet with minimal dependencies.

-## STP is not a message bus
+**In practice:** Kafka is a platform; STP is a protocol primitive.
+You can use Kafka internally and expose STP externally, or export Kafka topics into STP tables.

+---

-STP is not Kafka, NATS, or a pub/sub system.
+## STP is not a pub/sub system

-It is a minimal convention for exposing **change streams over HTTP**, with durable ordering and gap recovery.
-It composes with any distribution layer (CDN, long‑poll, notify POST, queues).
+STP does not provide topic routing, fanout, consumer groups, or broker coordination.

+It provides a **durable change stream format** and a **sync primitive** that composes with:
+- CDNs and HTTP caches
+- long-poll / streaming responses
+- notify POSTs
+- queues or brokers (optional)

 ---